garazi/lwc-workshop-master/README.md

 ## Preparation

 For this demo, you can either use the Developer Console, or VS Code with SFDX.

+### SFDX SETUP
-All the necessary software should already be installed, but if you are using your own laptop, you will need to have SFDX (Salesforce CLI) installed and VS Code.
+You will need to have SFDX (Salesforce CLI) installed and VS Code.
 If you have your own Winter'19 devhub, please use it.

 * Create a folder with your name on the demo machine where you will be  downloading the source for the demo org.
 * Using the CLI, navigate into the folder you created and execute the following command: